dsolodow/dsolodow.github.io/_posts/2014-10-21-powershell-profile-tips-tricks.md

 modified_time: '2014-10-21T12:05:46.502-04:00'
 blogger_id: tag:blogger.com,1999:blog-23185081170317196.post-8761384466274846516
 blogger_orig_url: http://theevolvingadmin.blogspot.com/2014/10/powershell-profile-tips-tricks.html
-excerpt: When, why and how to use a PowerShell profile.
+excerpt: When, why and how to use a PowerShell profile
+classes: wide
 ---

 # What it is